Symmetric spaces for groups over involutive algebras and applications to Higgs bundles: Introduction

-For a classifying map $f_{\mathcal{X}}$ solving \eqref{introduction:EL_eq}, the pull-back bundle $f^{*}_{\mathcal{X}} T^{\mathbb{C}}\mathcal{X}$ of the complexified tangent bundle, is a flat principal bundle and so a reductive fundamental group representation corresponds to a pair $(\mathcal{E}, \varphi)$, where $\mathcal{E}:=(E, \bar{\partial}_{E})$ is a holomorphic principal bundle over $X$ and $\varphi$ is a $(1,0)$-form with values in $f^{*}_{\mathcal{X}}T^{\mathbb{C}}\mathcal{X}$, such that $\bar{\partial}_{E} \varphi=0$.
-In this sense, we call these pairs \emph{polystable} $G$-Higgs bundles.
-The different incarnations of the symmetric space $\mathcal{X}$ now give alternative notions of $G$-Higgs bundles in the case when the group $G$ is a Hermitian Lie group of tube type.
-In certain cases we exhibit in detail the equivalence of these new notions with the classical $G$-Higgs bundle definitions for such groups.
-The definition of polystable $G$-Higgs bundles using these new geometric models of the symmetric space, for groups that can be seen as symplectic groups or as indefinite orthogonal groups over Hermitian involutive algebras $(A, \sigma)$, thus offers a new viewpoint for the study of these holomorphic pairs.
+We obtain geometric interpretations of $G$-Higgs bundles using the particular geometry of the models of the symmetric space of the group $G$.
+Since all the groups we consider here are Lie groups of non-compact type, their associated Riemannian symmetric spaces are non-positively curved.
+Thus, given a reductive representation $\rho\colon \pi_1(X) \to G$, where $X$ is a compact Riemann surface, there is a $\rho$-equivariant map $f_{\mathcal{X}}\colon \tilde{X} \to \mathcal{X}$, from the universal cover $\tilde{X}$ of $X$ to $\mathcal{X}$ \cite{Corlette, Sagman}, which is harmonic.
+The pull-back bundle $f^{*}_{\mathcal{X}} T^{\mathbb{C}}\mathcal{X}$ of the complexified tangent bundle, is a flat principal bundle.
+Thus, a reductive fundamental group representation gives rise to a $G$-Higgs bundle, which is a pair $(\mathcal{E}, \varphi)$, where $\mathcal{E}:=(E, \bar{\partial}_{E})$ is a holomorphic principal bundle over $X$ and $\varphi$ is a $(1,0)$-form with values in $f^{*}_{\mathcal{X}}T^{\mathbb{C}}\mathcal{X}$, such that $\bar{\partial}_{E} \varphi=0$.
+The different incarnations of the symmetric space $\mathcal{X}$ described in the first part of the article thus give new geometric models for $G$-Higgs bundles in the case when the group $G$ is a Hermitian Lie group of tube type or its complexification, thus offering a new viewpoint for the study of such Higgs bundles.